Jokhum/Semester-Project2/README.md

 ### Running

-To run the project, clone the files from this repository and then:
+To run the project:

+1. Clone the project files from this repository to your device.
+2. Then:

 ```
   Display the project in your Live Server preview or in your prefered code editor